jkibe/recipes/content/recipes/focaccia/index.md

 * Divide by 1.5 to get the quantity of flour in grams for a basic focaccia
 * Divide by 1 to get the quantity of flour in grams for a very thick focaccia

-I've listed the quantities for a types of baking trays.
+I've listed the quantities for various types of baking trays.
 They may seem like a lot.
 While the recipe "works" in some sense, I don't think you're getting a particularly nice focaccia out of the process.
 If you don't need that much bread in one batch, consider using a smaller pan or freezing the extra.

 ### Ingredients